 I think they'll be title contenders but I'd be shocked if they don't lose some games during the season.
 It's hard to keep winning away games across 3 continents and there are a few teams who will be just as, or nearly as strong on paper.
 Especially can't see them going undefeated when they tour NZ for 3 weeks (playing against the Blues, Hurricanes and Crusaders).

-Cracking game by the Pumas, as others have said, they will do very well in both the SR and RC this coming season.
+Cracking game by the Pumas, as others have said, they will do very well in both the Super Rugby and RC this coming season.
 Awesome to see how they have come on in the last couple of years.
 When you think Italy has been playing for about 15 years and gone backwards if anything!!